 Leibniz-Institut Für Astrophysik Potsdam (AIP)

-An astro highlight: Mass assembly of NGC3115 (past highlights can be found here):
+An astro highlight: Two channels of supermassive black hole growth (past highlights can be found here):

 Suppermassive black holes are large dark objects residing in centres of galaxies.
 They are likely related to stellar black holes, which are the end products of the evolution of very massive stars, but the formation and evolution of supermassive black holes is still not well understood.
 They are called "supermassive" as their masses are well above million solar masses, up to tens of billions solar masses.
 There are also "supermassive" black holes with somewhat lower masses, and there is an expectation that also "intermediate" mass black holes exists (their masses would be of the order of tens of thousands solar masses), but these are not yet securely detected (a nicely controversial field to work on!).
 The supermassive black holes (I'll refer to them as SMBH from now on), next to their sole existence, have another puzzling property: their masses seem to be in proportion to the masses, and a number of other properties, of galaxies in which they live.
 The correlation between the SMBH masses and host galaxies are often called black hole scaling relations.
 These are very exciting as they connect objects which have very different sizes.
 SMBH, although very big, are comparable with the Solar System in size, perhaps 10 times as big.
 Galaxies, however, are very large objets.
 Their size is measured in 1000 parsecs (where 1pc ~ 3e13 km).
 So, there is something like 6-7 orders of magnitude in the size difference between SMBH and the host galaxy.
 Nevertheless, they seem to know of each other: large, bright and more massive galaxies have more massive SMBH (see Figure 1).